Does Our Society Promote Problematic Alcohol Consumption?

 Alcohol Consumption After Prohibition

-Researchers say that although Prohibition was effective for a short while at reducing nationwide alcohol consumption, the movement failed to deter newer generations from alcohol — particularly the Lost Generation, which was the generation reaching maturity during and shortly after World War I. Those who had grown up having restricted access to alcohol began idealizing and glorifying the act of drinking through music, movies, novels, and other forms of printed media, which eventually helped reshape the country’s negative views toward alcohol.
+Although Prohibition was effective for a short while at reducing nationwide alcohol consumption, the movement failed to deter newer generations from alcohol — particularly the Lost Generation, which was the generation reaching maturity during and shortly after World War I. Those who had grown up having restricted access to alcohol began idealizing and glorifying the act of drinking through music, movies, novels, and other forms of printed media, which eventually helped reshape the country’s negative views toward alcohol.
 The increased presence of women in saloons also helped normalize the act of drinking in America.

 By the 1950s, alcohol consumption had risen to roughly two gallons per capita, and rose again to 2.4 gallons per capita during the 1960s.
 Alcohol consumption levels didn’t rise past pre-Prohibition levels until the early 1970s.
 By the end of the 1990s, two-thirds of alcohol in the U.S. was consumed at home or at private parties.
 The legal drinking age also fluctuated over the years, with some states allowing residents as young as 18 years old to legally consume alcohol.
 In 1984, the majority of states changed the legal drinking age to 21, which is still in effect in most parts of the U.S. today.

-How Alcohol Consumption is Promoted in America
+How Alcohol Consumption Is Promoted in America

 When sweetened, fruity, alcoholic beverages entered the market during the 1980s, alcohol advertising became more strongly targeted at women and younger adults.
 Though most companies in the alcohol industry insist all their marketing campaigns are directed at adults between the ages of 21 and 29, many younger adults and youth below the legal drinking age are being drawn to alcohol on behalf of engaging forms of advertising.